 For individuals: counselling is helpful for most people with the exception of a few.
 However if the presenting issue is a significant, impairing mental health concern it may be useful to involve your physician as well.
 For couples: most couples benefit from counselling however there are two instances in which counselling is not helpful.
 Firstly if someone is engaged in a physically or sexually abusive relationship we cannot aid you in improving or staying in a relationship that is putting you at harm.
 Secondly for couples counselling to be effective there cannot be an active, ongoing affair happening at the same time as counselling.
 This rule only applies to ongoing affairs, not past affairs.

 Yes, of course!
 All people need to feel happy, loved, attached and valued, regardless of their gender or sexual preference.
-While I am heterosexual (straight) and in a traditional marriage/family unit, we value all people regardless of differences.
+We value all people regardless of differences.
 This includes differences in race, sexual identity, gender, ethnicity, culture or any other factor.
 If you feel there are areas that make you and your struggle unique, we encourage you to contact us and discuss these concerns first to ensure you do feel understood and comfortable.